needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/APIReference.md

 **Parameters:**
 - `sessionId`: The UUID of the session to derive the key for

+**Returns:** A tuple containing:
-**Returns:** The derived symmetric key for encrypting the next message
+  - The derived symmetric key for encrypting the next message
+  - The message number (0-based index) for this message

 **Throws:**
 - `RatchetError.missingConfiguration`: If the session is not found